10sr/dowwner/README.md

 When modifying or removing pages, old contents are backed up.
 It is possible to revert to these backups.

+### StyleSheet

+Currently stylesheet support in under development, and may not work correctly.
+Do not create directories or pages ending with `".css"` (this will return error in the future).

 Commandline Options
 -------------------